pingcap/docs-dm/en/maintain-dm-using-tiup.md

 > **Note:**
 >
->- TiUP does not support importing the DM Portal component in a DM 1.0 cluster.
+> - TiUP does not support importing the DM Portal component in a DM 1.0 cluster.
->- Stop the original cluster before importing.
+> - You need to stop the original cluster before importing.
->- The deployment directories of some components are different from that of the original cluster.
+> - The deployment directories of some components are different from those of the original cluster.
 You can execute the `display` command to view the details.
->- Run `tiup update --self && tiup update dm` before importing to make sure that the TiUP DM component is the latest version.
+> - Run `tiup update --self && tiup update dm` before importing to make sure that the TiUP DM component is the latest version.

 Before TiUP is released, DM-Ansible is often used to deploy DM clusters.
 To enable TiUP to take over the DM 1.0 cluster deployed by DM-Ansible, use the `import` command.